Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Dry the surface thoroughly with a lint-free cloth before proceeding.

-- Measure the length and width of the space where you’ll apply the decal using a tape measure.
+- Measure the length and width of the space where you’ll apply the decal using a measuring tape.

 - Note these measurements down carefully.